nevadascout/GrandTheftApocalypse/README.md

 ### Base building / safe zones
 - Place objects to block access
-- Place special objects for perks (eg fireplace for food, tank for water)
+- Place special objects for perks (eg fireplace for health regen, [something] for zed shield)
 - Bring supply trucks to the safe zone to upgrade it

 ### NPCs